syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% endhighlight %}
 {% endtabs %}

-You can schedule meetings for a day by setting `From` and `To` of Meeting class.
+You can schedule meetings for a day by setting the `From` and `To` of Meeting class.
 Create meetings of type `ObservableCollection <Meeting>` and assign those appointments collection Meetings to the `ItemsSource` property which is of `IEnumerable` type.

 {% tabs %}
 {% highlight c# %}
-//Creating an instance for the custom appointment class Meeting meeting = new Meeting();
+//Creating an instance for the custom appointment class.
+Meeting meeting = new Meeting();
-//Setting the start time of an event meeting.From = new DateTime(2021, 03, 23, 10, 0, 0);
+//Setting the start time of an event. meeting.From = new DateTime(2021, 03, 23, 10, 0, 0);
-//Setting the end time of an event meeting.To = meeting.From.AddHours(2);
+//Setting the end time of an event. meeting.To = meeting.From.AddHours(2);
-//Setting the subject for an event meeting.EventName = "Meeting";
+//Setting the subject for an event. meeting.EventName = "Meeting";
-//Setting the background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.Green);
+//Setting the background color for an event. meeting.BackgroundColor = new SolidColorBrush(Colors.Green);
-//Setting the foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
+//Setting the foreground color for an event. meeting.ForegroundColor = new SolidColorBrush(Colors.White);
-//Creating an instance for the collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
+//Creating an instance for the collection of custom appointments. var Meetings = new ObservableCollection<Meeting>();
-//Adding a custom appointment in the CustomAppointmentCollection Meetings.Add(meeting);
+//Adding a custom appointment in the CustomAppointmentCollection.
+Meetings.Add(meeting);
-//Adding custom appointments in the ItemsSource of SfScheduler Schedule.ItemsSource = Meetings;
+//Adding custom appointments in the ItemsSource of SfScheduler.
+Schedule.ItemsSource = Meetings;
 {% endhighlight %}
 {% endtabs%}